Attio glossary

 Records

-A record in Attio contains information about a specific item or entity.
-A specific person or a specific company are both examples of records in Attio.
+Records contain information about a specific item or entity within an object.
+A specific person or company are both examples of records in Attio.

 Attributes

-Attributes hold data or details about your records.
-Attio has built-in attributes that are automatically enriched, and you can also create your own attributes for custom data points you want to track.
-Some examples of attributes are Email, Location, Description, and LinkedIn.
+Attributes are data points that describe your records.
+Attio has built-in attributes that are automatically enriched, and you can also create your own custom attributes.

 You can think of an attribute as a column in a spreadsheet.